prodriguezdefino/vagrant-env-spark-cluster/README.md

 ## Disclaimer

-Since the download time of all the needed images can take several minutes, it's recommended to boot up vagrant using a cabled connection, maybe at night (stop any torrents) or with a big bowl of coffe at hand.
+Since the download time of all the needed images can take several minutes, it's recommended to boot up vagrant using a cabled connection, maybe at night (stop any torrents) or with a big bowl of coffee at hand.

 Other possibility is to build the images inside a vanilla Vagrant image (the provided one can be modified for that purpose), one by one, to finally make each of them run.